Paul Stoddart: F1 Experience

-With the new F1 management wanting to expand the F1 Experience for their fans, starting from the 2017 Spanish Grand Prix Stoddart is offering fans the ability to ride in one of his Minardi Fx2 cars.
+With the new F1 management wanting to expand the F1 experience for fans, starting from the 2017 Spanish Grand Prix Stoddart is offering fans the ability to ride in one of his Minardi Fx2 cars.

 Minardi Team USA

 In December 2006 Stoddart purchased the CTE-HVM ChampCar team which he renamed Minardi Team USA.
-The team was successful, Robert Doornbos finishing 3rd overall and taking the Rookie of the Year honours.
+The team was successful, with Robert Doornbos finishing third overall and taking the Rookie of the Year honours.
 However, a month before the 2008 season, ChampCar was absorbed by the rival Indy Racing League.
 Although enthusiastic about the future of the series, Stoddart opted not to enter it, fearing that he and the other ex-ChampCar teams would be unable to be competitive.
 However, the half of the team owned by Keith Wiggins continued on as HVM Racing in the IRL.